oliviayouare/Daily-notes/README.md

+## 2019/6/25
+Lately, I've been haunted with the question that 'What should I do in the following 5 years?
+What can I do after my 40s?'.
+I never wanted to be a Englsih teacher, which, I think, is's so boring a job.

 ## 2019/6/20

 one month passed. and he still hasn't come back, which means that he will probably be faced with a sentence or the jail life for some time.
 I've decided to continue this work, even though he is not here by my side.